sven-m/git-genver/README.md

 # git-versioning
-This git plugin helps with automatically generating versions for releases
+This git plugin helps with automatically generating versions for releases according to semver.

 # Release Notes